2025 Ragnar Relay Prep Guide: First Time Strategies & Tips

 2. Get A Mid-Race Hotel

-Best obvious-not-so-obvious Ragnar tip: Get a hotel room.
-This turned out to be a great idea since it rained during our 2nd and 3rd legs so sleeping outside was not a fun option.
 We choose a location close to the leg 12 exchange.
-Van 2 got a bit of rest and a shower after their first leg before beginning our midnight run and Van 1 got some proper rest and a shower after 2 legs.
+Van 2 got a bit of rest and a shower after their first leg before beginning the all-night run and Van 1 got some proper rest and a shower after 2 legs.
 It’s a small luxury, and split between your group, it’s a worthwhile expense.

 3. Keep A Stocked Van